 - Tansvaal Daisy

 The sweet simplicity and genuine beauty of the daisy have made the flower an international emblem of innocence and purity.
 Its fresh, crisp appearance has come to symbolize new beginnings, and its bright, spirit-lifting colors are known to spread happiness like wildfire.
 It’s for all of these reasons that daisies make the perfect gifts and decorations for celebrating all of life’s biggest milestone events.

 Why Daisies Are Special

 But the one-of-a-kind personality of this endearing flower doesn’t stop there.
 The daisy has plenty of other distinct qualities that set it apart from other flowers:

 - The daisy is two flowers in one: The large outer petals make up one flower, and the cluster of tiny petals that form the center “eye” make up another.

-- Daisy leaves are edible: High in vitamin C, the leaves of a daisy are actually very closely related to artichoke.
+- Daisy leaves are consumable: High in vitamin C, the leaves of a daisy are actually very closely related to artichoke.

 - Daisies can be turned into medicine: Some health benefits of daisies include relieving indigestion, soothing coughs, slowing bleeding and easing back pain.